hermes2507/distortion-slicer/README.md

 # distortion-slicer
-A distortion and slicer audio effect programmed in Faust
+A distortion and slicer audio effect programmed in Faust.